nikshingadiya/jupyter/README.md

 # Data
 ## “If you torture the data long enough, it will confess.”
 [Data](https://github.com/nikshingadiya/jupyter/tree/master/data)
-All Required Data is Here
+: all required data is Here for this repository

 ![](https://github.com/nikshingadiya/jupyter/blob/master/Image/data.jpg)